 Verve CIC does not believe in making a profit from children in care.

 ‘Verve does not believe in corporate businesses making profits from vulnerable children in care.
-She said, ‘if Councils weren’t had over a barrel by extortionate rates charged in foster care; there would be a budget for vital support networks?
+She said, ‘if Councils weren’t had over a barrel by extortionate rates charged in foster care, there would be a budget for vital support networks?
 This would prevent families from vulnerability and poverty and reduce the number of children in care?’

 Val added a contact page at the bottom of the blog so people could get in touch.
-It went to her website (we didn’t have one at that time), and she managed it for us at no cost.
+It went to her website (we didn’t have one then), and she managed it for us at no cost.
 Our audience grew, and Val directed every enquiry to us; consequently, the campaign resulted in over thirty completed forms.
 This resulted in thirty vulnerable families in lockdown accessing emergency food parcels.

 Our ‘Knitting Baby Clothes Appeal’ was a huge help.